shethsoham/ConnectSphere-Backend/README.md

  - Add timestamps to the userSchema
  - Add API level validation on Patch request & Signup post api
  - DATA Sanitizing - Add API validation for each field
+ - Install validator
+ - Explore validator library funcation and Use vlidator funcs for password, email, photoURL
+ - NEVER TRUST req.body

+ - Validate data in Signup API
+ - Install bcrypt package
+ - Create PasswordHash using bcrypt.hash & save the user is excrupted password
+ - Create login API
+ - Compare passwords and throw errors if email or password is invalid